 The surgical process to remove a wisdom tooth generally takes around 45 minutes to complete.
 Before we start to work on those painful teeth, we will provide you with anesthesia to help keep the pain at bay during your extraction.
 Depending on the extent of the procedure, we will administer one of these three options of anesthesia: Local anesthetic, IV sedation or general anesthetic.

 A local anesthetic may be used if the surgery is not too complicated.
 This generally involves an injection of a numbing agent to the gum around the teeth.
-You may even have access to gas and air during the procedure.
 This method is the most common form of anesthesia during a tooth extraction, and will allow you to stay awake during the procedure.

 General anesthesia is usually applied to more complex cases, or in cases where more than one tooth may be removed.
 For this, you will be given a sedative that will allow you to sleep during the surgery and will allow you to rest for an additional hour post op.